k-amara/k-amara.github.io/_publications/syntaxshap.md

     url: "https://el-assady.com/"
     affiliations: [ETH Zürich]

+bib: /assets/bibliography/syntaxshap.txt
-abstract: To harness the power of large language models in safety-critical domains we need to ensure the explainability of their predictions.
-However, despite the significant attention to model interpretability, there remains an unexplored domain in explaining sequence-to-sequence tasks using methods tailored for textual data.
-This paper introduces SyntaxShap, a local, modelagnostic explainability method for text generation that takes into consideration the syntax in the text data.
-The presented work extends
-Shapley values to account for parsing-based syntactic dependencies.
+abstract: This paper introduces SyntaxShap, a local, model-agnostic explainability method for text generation that takes into consideration the syntax in the text data.
+The presented work extends Shapley values to account for parsing-based syntactic dependencies.
 Taking a game theoric approach, SyntaxShap only considers coalitions constraint by the dependency tree.
-We adopt a model-based evaluation to compare
-SyntaxShap and its weighted form to state-ofthe-art explainability methods adapted to text generation tasks, using diverse metrics including faithfulness, complexity, coherency, and semantic alignment of the explanations to the model.
+We adopt a model-based evaluation to compare SyntaxShap and its weighted form to state-of-the-art explainability methods adapted to text generation tasks, using diverse metrics including faithfulness, complexity, coherency, and semantic alignment of the explanations to the model.
 We show that our syntax-aware method produces explanations that help build more faithful, coherent, and interpretable explanations for predictions by autoregressive models.
 pdf: /assets/pdf/syntaxshap.pdf
 url: https://arxiv.org/pdf/2402.09259.pdf